-Only 13% of customers believe that sales professionals understand their needs.
-They have made it clear - sales teams need to up their demo game.
+Only 13% of customers believe sales professionals truly understand their needs.
+This underscores a crucial point: sales teams need to refine their demo techniques.

-- Your prospect should be able to visualize how your solution would be able to solve their problem.
+- Your prospect should visualize how your solution addresses their problem.

-- They should be able to understand how it fits into their business context (internal stakeholders and constraints) and tech stack.
+- They need to grasp how it integrates with their business context, including internal stakeholders, constraints, and tech stack.

 Tip 1: Notice the smaller details to understand buyer interests

-Every sales professional worth their salt knows that the prospect’s pain points are the crux of a good sales demo.
+Every sales professional worth their salt knows that the prospective customer's pain points are the crux of a good sales demo.
 But these pain points are not always rational.